naubiomech/OpenExo/Documentation/ReadTheDocs/source/_build/html/_sources/User_Guide.rst.txt

 The order of the parameters should match how they appear in the parameter array which can be found in `ControllerData.h <https://github.com/naubiomech/OpenExo/blob/main/ExoCode/src/ControllerData.h>`__. in the controller_defs namespace.

-These will be selected using the update controller field in the app where you set the joint, controller, and parameter set.
+These will be selected using the update controller field in the app where you set the joint, controller, parameter, and value.

 --------------